Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 To do so:

-1. Download PyMol from this [Pymol Link]( https://pymol.org/2/) and Open PyMol on your laptop or computer.
+1. Download PyMol from this [Pymol Link]( https://pymol.org/2/) and open PyMol on your laptop or computer.

 2. Type in the command “fetch 1gfl” in PyMol.
-This command downloads the structure ofGreen Fluorescent Protein (GFP) from the Protein Data Bank (PDB)
+This command downloads the structure of Green Fluorescent Protein (GFP) from the Protein Data Bank (PDB)

 3. In PyMol and take a look at the GFP structure.
 Under the menus “H” and “S”  listed near the structure name on the toolbar on the right, click `Hide everything` and `Show cartoon`.